ubcspin/HaptipediaExtractor/docs/usage.rst

 Running the program
 --------------------

-In the HaptipediaExtractor directory to run, type in the command line ``run main.py``
+In the HaptipediaExtractor directory, type in the command line ``run main.py``